What Does a Marketing Manager Do? A Guide

 Marketing managers generate customer interest in products and services across various media channels.
 They often oversee the communication between a business and its customer base.

 If you’re looking for a career where you can use your creativity and people skills to make a difference in a company, marketing management could be a good fit.
-Take a closer look at what the job entails and how to become a marketing manager.
+Explore what the job entails and how to become a marketing manager.

 What is marketing management?

 Marketing managers organize and manage marketing campaigns to raise awareness of and generate demand for products and services.
-This broad definition can encompass a wide variety of activities including:
+This broad definition can encompass a wide variety of duties, including:

 • Designing, managing, and evaluating marketing campaigns